Mind, Self and Society: Biography

-Mead Work on the concept of the "I" and the "Me"
+Concept of the "I" and the "Me"

 The main concept of the irony between the "I" and the "Me" is that the self is a social process.
 It states that man or the individual is a social process, meaning that we are unfinished.
 This is a big question that many Sociologists today are studying.
 How can the self be social and yet unfinished?
 The book looks at this concept in the point of view of conduct and social attitudes on how the "I" and the "Me" are parts of the same whole which constitutes the self.

 The "I" is the "I" and the "Me" is the "Me" they cannot be one or the other, or top each other in any way because although they are separate, and occur at different times, they work together hand-in-hand; to help individual navigate society in different circumstances we might present ourselves with.

 The state of the "I", the individual feels they have a position in society, that they have a certain function or privilege, yet they are not fully aware of it as in the state of the "Me" the individual is calling for a response and can organize a community in their own attitude because the "Me" is a social, reliable, and predictable self - that is conscious and has an understanding of the social norms of society.
 Whereas the "I" is a small pure form of the self where our existence gets to act, make a decision in a split second, and has no self - also conscious, unpredictable immediate response of the "I" is not available until after.
 According to the book, remembering "what you were" a minute ago, a day ago, or a year ago.

 According to the book, taking in the attitude introduces the "Me" and then reacts to it as an "I".
 Meaning the individual is the "I" and in the split second when the decision was made the "I" becomes the "Me" and then back to the "I".
 It is an ironic continuous circle because the question of which one comes before the other is the same analogy as; what comes first?
 The chicken or the egg.
 Usually, the "I" is historical and comes into effect much later, the "Me" is more present and fast acting in situations.
 "The "I" is in a certain sense that with which we do identify ourselves.

 The "I" is a response to other's attitudes while the "me" is attitudes an individual shares with other subjects.
 That is, the "me" is the shared beliefs and the "I" is a reaction to the beliefs of others.